-Andrews University has found that students who have taken the following mix of courses at the secondary level are more likely to succeed academically in college.
+Students who take the following mix of high school classes are more likely to succeed in college.

 Algebra I and II are foundational.
 Geometry as a separate course or incorporated into the Algebra is highly recommended as well.
 Students who are considering careers in science or business will benefit from taking advanced math or pre-calculus prior to college.
 Andrews University will consider ACT or SAT math scores to determine what college math course students are ready for.
 Low scores may mean a revision course is required prior to taking the math course to meet the math requirement for their degree.
 Students with no ACT or SAT scores may take a math proficiency exam (MPE).